quiltdata/quilt/README.md

     shoe: [tsv, measurements.txt]
 ...
 ```
 The above `build.yml` tells `quilt` how to build a package from a set of input files.
-By editing the automatically generated build.yml or creating a configuration file of your own, you can control the exact names of DataFrames and files in your package.
+By editing the automatically generated `build.yml` or creating a configuration file of your own, you can control the exact names of DataFrames and files in your package.

-The tree structures under `tables` and `files` dictate the package tree. `foo.one` and `foo.two` will import as data frames. `foo.um` is a group containing three data frames. `foo.um.buckle` is a data frame, etc.
+The tree structure under `contents` dictate the package tree. `foo.one` and `foo.two` will import as data frames. `foo.um` is a group containing three data frames. `foo.um.buckle` is a data frame, etc.

 ### DataFrames/Tables
-Each leaf node in `tables` is specified by a list of the form
+Each leaf node in `contents` is specified by a list of the form
 `[parser, file]`.
 You can have as many leaf nodes (data frames) and non-leaf nodes (groups) as you choose.

 **Note**: `parser` and `file`'s extension may differ, and in